 The one negative that I have with the packaging is that there isn’t really a way to keep the creme shadow from getting other eyeshadow powders in it.
 At least it was placed in a corner but I’ve already had to wipe away metallic eyeshadow bits from the creme shade and it’s only going to get worse the more I use the shadows.

 As we have already established, the shades in the ColourPop Set In Stone Palette are warm toned neutrals.
 The creme formula shadow is a medium tan shade and actually looks quite natural on the lid, even against my paler skin tone.
 It’s a beautiful shade to wear all over the lid or as a primer for your other shadows.

-The Set in Stone palette includes a beige matte eyeshadow which can be used as a cut crease shade or can be used to set your eye primer.
+The Set in Stone eyeshadow palette includes a beige matte eyeshadow which can be used as a cut crease shade or to set your eye primer.
 It’s also nice to have for blending out darker shadows and softening edges.
 The deep brown shade helps to add depth to any look, and also makes a beautiful soft wing!

-The shimmers in the Set in Stone Palette are absolutely incredible!
-The shades range from Champagne to Copper to deep bronze.
+The metallic shades in the Set in Stone Palette are absolutely incredible!
+The shades range from Champagne & Copper to Bronze.
 They really remind me of the Double Entendre Palette, which is quite a few years old and no longer available at ColourPop.

 One thing that I really like about the shades in this palette is that they lean more tan and orange than pink.
 I have a ton of neutral palettes that have pinky brown shades and I really do prefer having neutrals without any pink.
 I recently decluttered some of my older ColourPop palettes like the All That and Sweet Talk palettes because they so much pink in them and didn’t really suit my complexion.